GLOBAL MARKETS-Dollar charge pauses as bond bashing relents

 LONDON, Nov 17 Battered bonds and emerging market currencies enjoyed some respite on Thursday as the dollar took a breather from a post-U.S. election charge that has taken it to a 13-1/2 year high.

-Wall Street looked set for a quiet start and Europe's main stock markets were shuffling sideways as the dip in global bond yields cooled bank stocks, which have been rising on hopes higher yields will led to better lending profits.
+Wall Street looked set for a quiet start and Europe's main stock markets were shuffling sideways as the dip in global bond yields cooled bank stocks, which have been rising on better lending profits.

-The dollar dropped a modest 0.1 percent against other top world currencies after data showing the biggest increase in U.S. consumer prices in six months.

 "The momentum of the Trump rally (in bond yields and the dollar) has faded a bit so we are all trying to recover," said Rabobank strategist Philip Marey.